sculptor/sculptor.github.io/documentation/developers-guide.md

 ### Customize the Transformations

-The [Sculptor extension mechanism](advanced-tutorial.html#overrides-and-extension-mechanism) can be used to customize the transformations.
-Follow either the steps in the [overriding templates or transformations for a project](advanced-tutorial.html#overriding-templates-or-transformations-for-a-project) or [cartridges: reusable extensions to Sculptor](advanced-tutorial.html#cartridges), depending on how you want to package the extension.
+The [Sculptor extension mechanism][7] can be used to customize the transformations.
+Follow either the steps in the [overriding templates or transformations for a project][8] or [cartridges: reusable extensions to Sculptor][9], depending on how you want to package the extension.

 For example, to skip automatic addition of uuid property in your project:

 * Locate the class to be overridden or extended, in this case it's the org.sculptor.generator.transform.Transformation class
-* Create a TransformationOverride.xtend class in the generator package in a separate generator project for your main project
+* Create a `TransformationOverride.xtend` class in the generator package in a [separate generator project][10] for your main project
 * Override the modifyUuid method:

 ~~~